-The County of Newell's Planning and Development Department manages land- and development-related matters including Development Permits, Construction Permits, Subdivisions, Land Use Amendments, and Road Closures.
+The County of Newell's Planning and Development Department manages land and development related matters including Development Permits, Construction Permits, Subdivisions, Land Use Amendments, and Road Closures.
 The department is also responsible for planning the future growth and use of land in the County through the management of the local statutory framework.
 We are committed to responsible planning and sustainable development to ensure the continued growth of the region.
 Learn more by visiting the County of Newell Public Web Map.

 PROVINCE OF ALBERTA

 Provincial Legislation and Regulations guide local governance and development.

 The Municipal Government Act (MGA) outlines the requirements for Statutory Plans and the Land Use Bylaw for every municipality in the province.
 Part 17 of the MGA acts as the over-arching framework for planning and development in the Province of Alberta.

 There are some developments, such as Oil and Gas, Confined Feeding Operations and Renewable Energy that are governed by quasi-judicial regulators that grant approvals outside the scope of municipal responsibility.
 Section 619(1) of the MGA states that a licence, permit, approval or other authorization granted by the NRCB, ERCB, AER, AEUB or AUC prevails over any statutory plan, land use bylaw, subdivision and development appeal board, or the Land and Property Rights Tribunal or any other authorization under Part 17.

 The Alberta Land Stewardship Act establishes the South Saskatchewan Regional Plan, conceived to better manage the region’s land and natural resources for long-term economic, environmental and social betterment.